What Does a Facelift Cost? Factors, Fees & Financing

 A highly-experienced, US-trained, board-certified plastic surgeon may charge more than a less-knowledgeable or respected doctor in another country.
 With the added safety and quality of results that comes with a highly-specialized surgeon, comes a higher price tag.

-At Austin-Weston, our four board-certified plastic surgeons have accumulated a combined 75 years of experience, and with that have cultivated an excellent reputation in the DC Metropolitan Area, performing more facelift surgeries than any other procedure.
+At Austin-Weston, our three board-certified plastic surgeons have accumulated a combined 75 years of experience, and with that have cultivated an excellent reputation in the DC Metropolitan Area, performing more facelift surgeries than any other procedure.

 Each surgery is preceded by an extensive consultation involving computer analysis and imaging technology, as well as the master-eye of our surgeons to ensure that we deliver satisfying and life-changing results for our patients.